damian-lis/portfolio-website/README.md

 <br/>

-### 3.32.
-Description of the reduceMainComponentHeight method (inside the handleFormSubmit method)
+<h3 id="form-reducemaincomponentheight-method">3.32.
+Description of the reduceMainComponentHeight method (inside the handleFormSubmit method)</h3>

 After the method I just described, the method reduceMainComponentHeight is called, the calling example and implementation of which is shown below: